-Modern homes in beautiful Brevard County and the Middle and Lower Keys are constructed with efficiency and safety in mind.
+Modern homes in beautiful Brevard County are constructed with efficiency and safety in mind.
 Ultra-effective building methods and high-tech, top-notch building materials create structures that are far more airtight than ever before.
 While this is great for energy efficiency, it is terrible for air quality.

 According to the Environmental Protection Agency (EPA), we spend about 90 percent of our lives indoors.
 Air pollution is a major problem, especially in airtight homes.
 In some studies, indoor air is up to 100 times more polluted than the air outdoors.
 However, most homes are three to five times more polluted than the air outside.
 Skilled HVAC experts can help.